-Which of these definitions of the word 'draught' do you think is

-the correct one in the context of the extract?

-Liquid Cold air A system of The depth of
+Which of these definitions of the word 'draught' do you think is the correct one in the context of the extract?
+Liquid medicine Cold air blowing A system of storing drinks The depth of water needed through a room in large containers. for a boat to float.

-medicine blowing storing drinks water needed

-through a room in large for a boat to

-containers. float.